NikolaiT/IP-Address-API/README.md

   "is_datacenter": true,
   "is_tor": true,
   "is_proxy": false,
+  "is_vpn": false,
   "is_abuser": true,
-  "elapsed_ms": 2.24
+  "elapsed_ms": 2.4
 }
 ```

-The explanation for those fields is as follows:
+The explanation for the top level API fields is as follows:

 - `ip` - `string` - the IP address that was looked up, here it was `107.174.138.172`
 - `rir` - `string` - to which [Regional Internet Registry](https://en.wikipedia.org/wiki/Regional_Internet_registry) the IP address belongs.
 Here it belongs to `ARIN`, which is the RIR responsible for North America
 - `is_bogon` - `boolean` - Whether the IP address is bogon.
+[Bogon IP Addresses](https://en.wikipedia.org/wiki/Bogon_filtering) is the set of IP Addresses not assigned/allocated to IANA and any RIR (Regional Internet Resgistry).
 For example, the loopback IP `127.0.0.1` is a special/bogon IP address.
 The IP address `107.174.138.172` is not bogon, hence it is set to `false` here.
 - `is_datacenter` - `boolean` - whether the IP address belongs to a datacenter.
-Here, we have the value `true`, since `107.174.138.172` belongs to the datacenter provider `ColoCrossing`.
+Here, we have the value `true`, since `107.174.138.172` belongs to the hosting provider `ColoCrossing`.
 - `is_tor` - `boolean` - is true if the IP address belongs to the TOR network.
 This is the case here.
+Tor detection is accurate, so you can rely on the value of `is_tor`.
+The API detects most TOR exit nodes reliably.
 - `is_proxy` - `boolean` - whether the IP address is a proxy.
 This is not the case here.
+In general, the flag `is_proxy` only covers a subset of all proxies in the Internet.
+- `is_vpn` - `boolean` - whether the IP address is a VPN.
+This is not the case with the IP `107.174.138.172`.
+In general, the flag `is_vpn` only covers a subset of all VPN's in the Internet.
+It is not possible to detect all VPN exit nodes passively.
-- `is_abuser` - `boolean` - is true if the IP address committed abusive actions, which was the case with `107.174.138.172`
+- `is_abuser` - `boolean` - is true if the IP address committed abusive actions, which was the case with `107.174.138.172`.
+Various IP blocklists and threat intelligence feeds are used to populate the `is_abuser` flag.
-- `elapsed_ms` - `float` - how much internal processing time was spent in ms. This lookup only took `2.24ms`, which is quite fast.
+- `elapsed_ms` - `float` - how much internal processing time was spent in milliseconds (ms).
+This lookup only took `2.4ms`, which is quite fast.

 ### Response Format: The `datacenter` object